Cold Fetish

 Cultural & subcultural evolution

-As a practice rather than a diagnosis, cold play belongs to the late-twentieth-century rise of consensual sensation work within BDSM.
-It is generally documented as the cooling counterpart to heat-based temperature play, and community glossaries, such as Consent Culture's "snow play" entry, fold it into the wider vocabulary of temperature play.
-Lay coverage, for example Playful Magazine's account of "cryophiles" (2025), frames the appeal around contrast rather than pain.
+As a practice rather than a diagnosis, cold play grew out of the late-twentieth-century expansion of consensual sensation work within BDSM, where it is treated as the cooling counterpart to heat.
+Community glossaries fold it into the wider vocabulary of temperature play: the Consent Culture glossary entry on snow play, for instance, describes cold and snow used deliberately on the body and stresses the limits that come with it.
+Lay coverage such as Playful Magazine's account of "cryophiles" (2025) frames the appeal around contrast rather than suffering.

 In practice